Don Pasquale: Performance history

-At its premiere Don Pasquale was performed by four of the most celebrated singers of the day and was an immediate success.
+At its on 3 January 1843 premiere in Paris, Don Pasquale was performed by four of the most celebrated singers of the day and was an immediate success.
 It was recognized at the time as Donizetti's comic masterpiece and, to this day, is still considered as such.
 Pasquale remains one of the most popular of his 66 operas, as well as being one of the three most popular Italian comic operas, the others being Rossini's The Barber of Seville and Donizetti's own L'elisir d'amore.

 The first performance in Italy was at La Scala in Milan on 17 April 1843 with Ottavia Malvani (Norina), Napoleone Rossi (Pasquale), Leone Corelli (Ernesto), and Achille De Bassini (Malatesta).
 Its first performance in Vienna was at the Kärtnertortheater (in Italian) on 14 May 1843, a production in which Donizetti participated and added the comic baritone duet "Cheti, cheti, immantinente" from a discarded portion of his unperformed opera L'Ange de Nisida.
 In England it was first presented on 29 June 1843 at Her Majesty's Theatre in London (in Italian).

 The opera was translated into French by Gustave Vaëz and Alphonse Royer and given in Brussels on 11 August 1843, Lille on 9 November 1843, and at the Théâtre d'Orléans in New Orleans on 7 January 1845.
 The first Australian performance was presented in Sydney on 12 October 1854 at the Royal Victoria Theatre.

 In the years since World War II, the opera has been performed frequently.